sebkur/test-sss/README.md

 * [Getting Started](java/getting-started): a minimal example on using JNA as explained here: https://github.com/java-native-access/jna/blob/master/www/GettingStarted.md
 * [Sandbox](java/sandbox): a sandbox for testing JNA functionality

+The next step is to get everything running from within Android apps.
+There's an [Android testing project](android) for that.